 The ICF/IID may absorb the cost into its operating costs.

-If a beneficiary transfers from one facility to another, the unused leave days for the fiscal year also transfers.
+If a beneficiary transfers from one facility to another, the unused leave days for the FY also transfers.
 No additional leave days are allocated.

 Temporary Absences Due to Evacuations